pbogdan03/beerclub/README.md

 ## Register with Instagram API

 1. Install **Passport** to authenticate with **Instagram**
-2. Pass the *access_token* when available and store it to be used with the API.
+2. Pass the *access_token* when available and store it to be used with the API
-3. Change the **Instagram Strategy** to work with the database, by storing the user in the database and changing the serialize and deserialize user functions.
+3. Change the **Instagram Strategy** to work with the database, by storing the user in the database and changing the serialize and deserialize user functions
+4. Make a call to **Instagram API** and store it in DB
+5. Make a local API to get documents from DB

 ### Setup local API to work with Instagram

-1. Create */api/beers* to get all logged in user beer posts.
+1. Create */api/beers* to get all logged in user beer posts

 ## Register with Untappd API